 - Sensitive/irritated skin: Honey, aloe vera gel, mango, floral waters, organic cold-pressed oils.

 - ?
 Clay Mask Formulation: Cosmetic clay can be mixed with liquids and oils.
 A basic clay mask can be made with water, but adding oils can offer benefits.

 - ❗ Considerations: Understand the properties of natural ingredients before adding them to a clay facial mask to ensure they are suitable for the specific skin type.

 Based on their mineral content and other factors, the various types of clay have different absorbency levels and effects on the skin.
 Just like using the right clay for your skin type can give you amazing results, using the wrong one can leave your skin irritated and/or excessively dry.

-Also, be sure to look a high-quality product from a reputable manufacturer.
+Also, be sure to look for a high-quality product from a reputable manufacturer.
 The best cosmetic clays are pure (they don’t have other ingredients) and are naturally dried in the sun.

-Oily, combination and/or acne prone skin
+Oily, combination and/or acne-prone skin

 – Floral waters (hydrosols) of rosemary (unclogs and reduces the dimension of open pores), lavender (soothing, healing, mild antiseptic), peppermint (refreshing, astringent, soothing – be sure to avoid eye area), witch hazel (purifying, astringent, circulatory – also great to treat rosacea)

 – Aloe Vera gel can help oily and acne skin as it soothes irritations, speeds up healing of skin lesions like pimples, acts as a mild antibacterial and antifungal, and simultaneously hydrates the skin, supporting collagen synthesis.
 Aloe Vera gel benefits all skin types